 Hey, look, take a look

-Even your profile’s silhouette is mature
+Even the outline of your profile is mature

 Hey, you, you over there

-I understand, you want to make excuses
+I get it, you want to make excuses

 Right?
 Wanting to breathe in,